skellgreco/pocketbase-oauth2-nextjs/README.md

 # 🌷 Pocketbase OAuth2 Template with Next.js
-This is a template made by me in order to speed up Pocketbase OAuth implementation while working with Next.js.
-This is one of the simplest implementations in comparison with other tutorials I've seen here and there, so give it a try if you don't want to make one from scratch!
+🧭 This template is designed to simplify the integration of PocketBase OAuth2 authentication with Next.js.
+Created with ease of use in mind, it offers one of the simplest implementations compared to other tutorials.
+Perfect for those who don’t want to start from scratch!

 ![image](https://github.com/user-attachments/assets/c04f0ef0-03aa-426f-a8f7-2e607cff7085)